johannav17/Scripts/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- My public IP address 52.165.4.85.
+- The public IP address 52.165.4.85.

 Machines within the network can only be accessed by the Jump-Box VM.

 - Which machine did you allow to access your ELK VM?
-I accessed the ELK VM with my Jump-Box-Provisioner.
+I accessed the ELK VM with my Jump-Box Virtual Machine.
 - What was its IP address?
 The IP address is 51.13.105.172.

 A summary of the access policies in place can be found in the table below.